 The tree's fruit has been used for over a 1,000 years and is mainly known for being a superlative flu-fighting agent far surpassing the attributes of the latest flu vaccines.
 The fruit makes an excellent antioxidant consisting of Vitamin C and Potassium; moreover, it has also proven extremely useful in being an immune system booster.

 Today, the Elderberry tree continues to carry the distinction of being one of the most popularly sought-after trees in the Western Hemisphere.

 Elderberry Tree is a spring bloomer

-One of the most unique trees around is the Elderberry tree.
+One of the unique trees around is the Elderberry tree.
 This tree has the distinction of growing flowers and berries on the leaves.
-Therefore the tree is among the most versatile tree around.
+Therefore the tree is the most versatile tree around.
 This tree grows up to about 20 feet in height and has a very narrow trunk.
 The leaves are green and usually grow white flowers and red or purple berries.
-It can be grown in a number of different environments as long as there is plenty of rainfall, quality soil.
+It can be grown in some different environments as long as there is plenty of rainfall, quality soil.
 For landscaping purposes, this tree is best grown in large fields or spacious yards.
 These locations give it plenty of space to grow and stand.
 With its flowers, berries and pretty leaves, this tree is among the better trees to have as part of your landscaping.

 Elderberry Is Used For Winemaking Also

 The Elderberry Tree will bloom in the spring and will have gorgeous little white flowers.
 It will also supply berries that wildlife such as birds will love to feast on.